tonyfast/media/docs/mmxxi/september/mermaid_is_cool.md

 ## diagrams with mermaid

-you can explore the hackmd docs for all the cool extras they provide. we're just going to focus on mermaid.
+you can explore the hackmd docs for all the cool extras they provide. we're just going to focus on mermaid. below we demonstrate a few different styles of diagrams that mermaid supports.

 ## can mermaid jupyter?